Home

 Menu

-How to book an appointment:
+How to book an appointment

-Who should have a Pap test?
+Who should have Cervical Screening?

-What to expect
+What to expect from the Cervical Screening Clinic

-We are a teaching facility and a medical resident may be involved in your care.
+We are a teaching facility, and a medical resident may be involved in your care.

-You will be asked to lie on your back on an examining table and place your feet on the foot rests.
+You will be asked to lie on your back on an examining table and place your feet on the footrests.
 During the procedure your healthcare provider:

 Frequently Asked Questions

-Does a Pap test hurt?
+Does an HPV test hurt?

 What about the results and follow-up?

-Who should have a Pap test?
+Who should have a cervical cancer screening test?

-What happens after a Pap test?
+What happens after an HPV test?

 How often should you have your test done?

-How do I find out when my last Pap test was done ?
+How do I find out when my last Pap test was done?

 You can find out when your last Pap test was done through myuhn.ca.
 First, sign into myuhn.ca then click on "Your Menu" on the top left corner.
 Scroll down the menu and click on Ontario Lab Results (OLIS).
 Under 'Results & Reports' you will need to change the date range.
 You must select a date range that is less than 1 year.
 Your Pap test result will be found under the following name: Papanicolaou Smear Liquid Based.
 Click on 'More details' to view your Pap test results.